How to Start an LLC in South Carolina

 This list is certainly not exhaustive, so you will want to do your own research.
 Once you have a list of all your responsibilities as a business owner, it’s a good idea to set calendar reminders for key due dates, so that you don’t miss any filings.

-If you want help with ongoing compliance needs, services like Northwest Registered Agent and ZenBusiness may be of some assistance.
+If you want help with ongoing compliance needs, services like ZenBusiness and Northwest Registered Agent may be of some assistance.
 They can help with certain filings directly, and send reminders for common due dates to help you stay on track.
 Your accountant or CPA may also be able to help with certain tasks.

 Once you have an EIN and your formation documents/business licenses, you can open a new bank account for your business.
 And you should do this as soon as possible because it is very important to keep your business and personal finances as separate as possible.